Best Outdoor Toys for 5 Year Old Boys by Play Style

 Besrey Kick Scooter

 This 3-wheel scooter uses lean-to-steer technology instead of a turning handlebar, which makes it easier for a 5 year old to control without overcorrecting.
-The deck is wide, the handlebar height adjusts as he grows, and the LED wheels light up as he picks up speed, which tends to motivate kids to keep going rather than stop after five minutes.
+The deck is wide, the handlebar height adjusts as he grows, and the LED wheels light up as he picks up speed.
+That last detail tends to motivate kids to keep going rather than stop after five minutes.

-It folds flat for easy storage and tucks into a car trunk without much fuss, so it travels well to the park or a friend’s driveway.
+It folds flat for easy storage and fits in a car trunk without much fuss, so it travels well to the park or a friend’s driveway.

 Worth knowing: the lean-to-steer design takes most kids a few tries to get used to.
 If your son has already mastered a traditional handlebar scooter, this will feel different at first, not necessarily harder, just different.